WolfgangSenff/QuPOSChallenge/README.md

 ```

 And a word input stream of `aa`, would this return 12, or 6?
 Unclear based on the requirements.
 8. After some research, it seems like Matrix<T> doesn't exist, so make it.
+Note that Span<T> cannot be used in the case of multithreading!
+This is because it is a ref struct, meaning it is strictly limited to the stack; since it is, it cannot be used in multithreading scenarios, where heap allocations may occur.
+Thus, we have to use a class instead of our own ref struct, but we can still adhere to good programming by utilizing a record.
+9. Span<T> is not usable, but Memory<T> should be!
+Actually, utilizing either of these values is causing me a lot of grief, so, in order to keep it relatively short, I'm switching to just using an array of strings and removing generics altogether, see code for more.